adityadhikale/TypeShift/README.md

-# WildText 📝
+# TypeShift 📝

-Welcome to WildText, your comprehensive text manipulation and utility tool! 🎉
+Welcome to TypeShift, your comprehensive text manipulation and utility tool! 🎉

 ## About
-WildText is a modern, responsive web application built with React and TypeScript, designed to provide powerful text manipulation capabilities with an intuitive user interface.
-Whether you're a writer, developer, content creator, or anyone working with text, WildText offers a complete suite of tools to transform and analyze your text efficiently! 💪
+TypeShift is a modern, responsive web application built with React and TypeScript, designed to provide powerful text manipulation capabilities with an intuitive user interface.
+Whether you're a writer, developer, content creator, or anyone working with text, TypeShift offers a complete suite of tools to transform and analyze your text efficiently! 💪

 ## ✨ Key Features